-- Strengths/Challenges: Each person takes 1-3 cards and talks about how they’ve used these behaviors/traits successfully and how they need assist with learning to flex into another.
+- Strengths/Challenges: Each person takes 1-3 cards and talks about how they’ve used these behaviors/traits successfully and how they might need assistance learning to flex into other behaviors they’d like to adopt.
 You can also ask participants to choose a card and hand it to another person, saying “This is a strength you bring to our team” and give an example.

 - Team traits: Teams can select the cards that represent their team culture.
-Ask them to select a current challenge they have and pick other cards that might support them being more successful with that challenge.
+How have these contributed to the team’s success?
+What cards represent qualities they’d like to have more of on the team?
+Ask them to select a current challenge they are experiencing and pick other cards that might support them being more successful with that challenge.

-- Organizational vision or values: If the organization you’re working with has a strong vision (maybe their leadership has gone through Everything DiSC Work of Leaders) or values, give each table or triad a random handful of cards.
-Have each person select one and talk about how that behavior can contribute to the company, company vision, or company values.
+- Organizational vision or values: If the organization you’re working with has a strong vision or values, give each table or triad a random handful of cards.
+Have each person select one and talk about how that behavior can contribute to the company, company vision, company values, or long-term goals.

 Other facilitators like to challenge their groups to expand their thinking about DiSC by reflecting on how the concepts in DiSC can be applied in various situations.

 - DiSC in the world: Have participants read one or both of these articles: These Smurfalicious personas will engage your users and Prioritizing social networking with your DISC profile.
 Do you agree with the advice of these authors?
 Are their simplifications helpful or harmful?
 Are they directive or misleading?

 Ask groups to apply DiSC to their own fields.
 How could you use DiSC when preparing for a presentation, writing a blog post, or creating a new product, planning a menu, announcing layoffs or asking for a raise?
 How applicable is DiSC?